What is synthetic data?

 While data sharing itself does not come without privacy risks, the EU’s General Data Protection Regulation (GDPR) and other similar regulations globally also put pressure on businesses to be more responsible, more accountable, and more transparent with respect to personal information and privacy laws.
 In an attempt to mitigate these risks, several methods have been proposed,e.g., anonymising datasets before sharing them.
 However, as pointed out on several occasions, anonymisation often fails to provide realistic privacy guarantees in practice.
 Another approach has been to release aggregate statistics, but this is also vulnerable to a number of attacks such as membership inference (where one could test for the presence of a given individual’s data in the aggregates).
 These challenges gave rise to additional mechanisms for privacy risk mitigation, including synthetic data generation.

 Synthetic datasets are becoming increasingly popular for training artificial intelligence models in place of the original raw datasets from which they are generated.
 Proponents of this computer-generated data say it protects personal information and reduces the chances of bias emerging in AI systems.
 The basic idea behind synthetic data is that one can generate a sufficiently similar dataset to the original data so as to attempt to make the synthetic data as statistically useful as the original dataset or to “fill in” empty attributes of the original data with likely inputs, while mitigating the risk of data abuse to individuals in the original dataset.
+This develops a need for synthetic data generation.

 In recent years, researchers have focused on the generation of synthetic electronic health records (EHR), aiming to facilitate research in and adoption of machine learning in medicine.
 NHS England is one of the first organisations that explored the potential of using synthetic data in order to enable open data release for research purposes.

-How is synthetic data generated?
+How is synthetic data generation done?

 There are various synthetic data generation methods, the most notable being: